 Local search ads are particularly effective at driving calls because of their click-to-call functionality when viewed on a mobile device.
 If a mobile user wants to call your local business, he or she can click the phone icon in the local search ad.
-Desktop users, on the other hand, will still see your local business’s phone number, but they won’t be able to click it.
+On the other hand, desktop users will still see your local business’s phone number, but they won’t be able to click it.

 More Calls to Your Local Business via Creating Traditional Search Ads With Call Extensions